prwilliams5/docs/trap_setup.md

 #### Add the following

-Make sure to replace 'public' with the proper community string for your systems.
+Make sure to replace `public` with the proper community string for your systems.

 ```bash
 authCommunity execute public